Glossary

 A social system whereby people are thought to have either one of two genders: “man” or “woman.”
 These genders are expected to correspond to birth sex: male or female.
 In the gender binary system, there is no room for living between genders or for transcending the gender binary.
 The gender binary system is rigid and restrictive for many people whose sex assigned at birth does not match up with their gender, or whose gender is fluid and not fixed.

 All people, regardless of their gender identity, have a gender expression and they may express it in any number of ways.
-For trans people, their chosen name, preferred pronoun and apparel are common ways they express their gender.
+For trans people, their chosen name, pronouns and apparel are common ways they express their gender.
 People who are trans may also take medically supportive steps to align their body with their gender identity.

 The gender binary influences what society considers “normal” or acceptable behaviour, dress, appearance and roles for women and men.
 Gender norms are a prevailing force in our everyday lives.
 Strength, action, and dominance are stereotypically seen as “masculine” traits, while vulnerability, passivity, and receptiveness are stereotypically seen as “feminine” traits.
 A woman expressing masculine traits may be chastised as “overly aggressive,” while a man expressing “feminine” traits may be labelled as “weak.”
 Gender norms can contribute to power imbalances and gender in equality in the home, at work, and in communities.